 Yet for much of his life, my father didn’t think of himself as a “Holocaust survivor.”
 The term itself only came into use in the late 1970s, and in any case he, like most survivors, spent the decades after the war engaged in the business of living: finding work, joining communities, getting married, raising a family.
 Not until he was nearly in his 50s would my father have considered “Holocaust survivor” to be an identity, let alone one with a unique moral and historical resonance.

-But it was different for their children.
+But it was different for the survivors’ children.
 We grew up with it.

 Unlike my father, whom I never knew to dwell on what had happened to him during the Holocaust, I barely remember a time when awareness of his experience didn’t haunt me.
 From early childhood, I knew that my father’s family had been murdered by Jew-haters.
 I vividly recall myself as a little boy, paging again and again through a book with photographs from the Nazi era, gripped by the understanding that they were connected to my family history.
 When I was in second or third grade, I would write “Hitler” on the sole of my shoe, so that I could obliterate the name as I walked.